W5133/w5133.github.io/2026-agenda.md

 ## Registration Information
 - **Graduate Students:** $260  **(Use code STUDENT at checkout)**
 - **Regular Registration:** $350
-- **Registration Deadline:** December 31st
+- **Registration Deadline:** January 15th, 2026
-- Please indicate if you will participate in the Thursday night Dinner Scramble.
+- Please indicate if you will participate in the Thursday night Dinner Scramble at checkout.

   <div style="
   overflow: auto;